cindyxinyiwang/deep-latent-sequence-model/README.md

 Downloaded data is located in `./data` folder.
 For the formality transfer dataset please see its [official repo](https://github.com/raosudha89/GYAFC-corpus).

 ## Pretrained LMs and Classifiers
+**You can skip pretrained LMs if you only want to train a unsupervised NMT baseline to get some starting performance numbers, or skip pretrained classifiers if you are not planning to print out classification accuracy on the validation set during training.**

 Our approach requires pretrained LMs as priors for each domain during trainining, and an oracle classifier is required at test time to compute the accuracy for sentiment, author imitation, and formality transfer tasks.
 Here we provide our pretrained LMs and classifiers to reproduce the reported results.
 (Note that we pretrain these models in PyTorch 1.4, inconsistent PyTorch versions might cause loading problems.)

 Download pretrained lms (located in folder `./pretrained_lm`):